How Often Should You Replace Your Mattress?

 5 Obvious Signs You Need To Replace Your Mattress

 According to Consumer Reports, there is no "set formula" for determining when you should give up your old mattress.
-But the general consensus is that mattresses typically last between seven to 10 years.
+But the general consensus is that mattresses should last between seven to 10 years.

 However, if you notice any of these signs even before those seven to 10 years are up, you should seriously consider upgrading: